- SAP provided biased and self-serving advice when it recommended that customers use its inefficient coding language.

 But why do SAP customers so passively accept SAP’s proposal?

 Why would I want to maintain multiple coding PaaS systems, each one recommended by a different packaged software vendor?
 What is the expertise that packaged software vendors bring in PaaS selection?

 *As a note, the low code provider Outsystems has been infested by what is commonly known as a “Bozo Explosion,” which is something we cover in the article Harvard MBA Syndrome Definition (AKA Bozo Explosion).
 Therefore, while we had an Outsystems example here earlier, we no longer recommend Outsystems or any low code environment.
 Our view is that low code providers have drastically overstated the concept of the citizen coder, and that furthermore, they know they are lying about this topic, as they have the first hand experience with taking non developers and converting them into “developers.”

 The Rise of PaaS Environments

 Platform as a service or PaaS is greatly enhancing developer productivity.
 Still, these increases in productivity are not available to SAP customers as they must use SAP’s PaaS — called HANA Cloud Platform. (one of the primary reasons SAP introduced the HANA Cloud Platform was to seem more cloud-oriented — as you can read about in the article Was the HANA Cloud Platform Designed for Cloud Washing?)
 Once again, you don’t use the HANA Cloud Platform (now called SAP Cloud) unless you are an SAP customer.

-But why have SAP chosen your PaaS for you if all you wanted from them in the first place was their packaged solution?
+But why have SAP chosen your PaaS if all you wanted in the first place was their packaged solution?